NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 In showing the defendant what they have, the government may want the defendant to talk to them in what's called a proffer session, where the defendant will answer questions from the government.
 Typically, before a defendant would do that, they would sign a Queen for a day letter.

-This is where the government basically promises not to use any of the information they give them during the proffer session against them.
-This proffer can lead to benefits for the defendant.
-One, the defendant will get the opportunity to explain his or her story, which may cause the prosecutors to be more reasonable and lenient.
+During a proffer session, the government may offer the defendant a 'Queen for a day' letter, promising not to use any information provided against them.
+This can lead to benefits for the defendant, such as the opportunity to explain their story, potentially influencing the prosecutors to be more lenient.

 Two, the defendant's attorney can get points shaved off their sentence, which would lead to a reduced sentence in their federal case.